M-CM/indivo_provision/README.md

 * At this point the Indivo UI Server should be up and running, so put the server's IP address into your web browser
 * You should be able to register a new account and begin using the Indivo sample applications
+    * *NOTE* emails are likely to be sent to your Spam folder initially since they are from a rackspace system, but they do seem to go out and make it all the way to gmail.
+Once you remove the "spam" label, all is well for receiving future emails from Indivo.